att-comdev/armada/docs/source/development/getting-started.rst

 Docker
 ######

-To use the docker containter to develop:
+To use the docker container to develop:

 1. Fork the `Repository <http://github.com/att-comdev/armada>`_
 2. Clone the forked repo